 ● Sex – Since women statistically live longer than men, they are more likely to require these services than men.

-In addition to these factors, an elderly individual’s overall medical condition and family history can impact his or her need for long-term care services.
+In addition to these factors, an elderly individual’s overall medical condition and any family history that they may have learnt from resources like this social security death index can impact his or her need for long-term care services.

 Types of Long-Term Care